 - Offer their pacifier.

-- Rock your baby using slow, rhythmic movements.
+- Rock your infant using slow, rhythmic movements.

 - Play soft, soothing music.

-- Take your baby for a walk in a stroller.
+- Take infant for a walk in a stroller.

 - Teething infants are given cooled teething rings which are sanitized after each use.

-If the baby won’t stop crying, check for signs of illness.
-Call the parents/legal guardians if child shows sign of illness.
+If the infant won’t stop crying, check for signs of illness.
+Call the parents/legal guardians if the infant shows sign of illness.

 Pacifiers without attachments are allowed: